mkhan3000/mkhan3000/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on: Building my first portfolio website and small automation projects.

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning: HTML, JavaScript, Python, PHP, C, and C++.

-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on: Beginner-friendly open source projects, web tools, and scripting.

-- 🤔 I’m looking for help with ...
+🤔 I’m looking for help with: Project ideas, portfolio building, and improving my developer workflow.

-- 💬 Ask me about ...
+💬 Ask me about: Learning to code from scratch, IT support background, and troubleshooting.

-- 📫 How to reach me: ...
+📫 How to reach me: Contact through GitHub for now (email coming soon).

-- 😄 Pronouns: ...
+😄 Pronouns: He/Him

-- ⚡ Fun fact: ...
+⚡ Fun fact: Every day I try to learn something new, even if it's small — consistency beats speed.